 About

 Hello!
-My name is Brady Sanders, I own Dress Code PHL, a small-scale clothier based in Philadelphia, PA.
-Dress Code PHL is a solo venture however, it is the perfect culmination of my background as a life-long thrifter, vintage goods seller, and non-profit administrator.
+My name is Brady Sanders, I own Dress Code Redux, a sustainable fashion brand based in Pennsylvania.
+Dress Code Redux is a solo venture however, it is the perfect culmination of my background as a life-long thrifter, vintage goods seller, and non-profit administrator.

 Shopping thrift initially began when I was a budget conscious teen that liked having different clothes from everyone else.
 Later, as I honed my eye for vintage, I opened a boutique that specialized in dresses and accessories from the 1950s through the 1970s.
 This venture, as well as my business partners, taught me what I know today about eras, fabrics, and designers.
 As the economy and the environment have shifted and evolved, so has my personal life.
 I understand and embrace the importance of reusing, repurposing, and giving new life to second-hand garments.
 I proudly dress myself, my husband, and my two little boys in predominantly pre-loved clothes.

-Each Dress Code PHL dress is made from second-hand denim or cotton, sourced locally in Philadelphia.
-Some dresses are made by me.
-Others are made by a team of seamstresses that work for a micro-manufacturer in my neighborhood, Kensington, Philadelphia, PA.
-I like to think of Dress Code PHL as a clothier with a non-profit soul by upholding an ethos of sustainable, affordable, and practical fashion.
+Each Dress Code Redux garment is made from second-hand fabric sourced locally in Pennsylvania.
+Some of the clothing is made by me, while others are made by a team of seamstresses that work for a manufacturer based in either Philadelphia, PA or Orwigsburg, PA.
+I like to think of Dress Code Redux as a clothier with a non-profit soul by upholding an ethos of sustainable, unique, and ethical fashion.